 Any revisions to previously-reported data for events of one or more CMS Unit Reference (e.g. after repair of a fault or re-establishment of communications) shall all be provided in an incremental contiguous file version number for the date to which the events pertain.
 Typically, subsequent file versions are incremental updates containing only that data for CMS Unit References for which data has changed or was not previously reported.
 On occasions it may be necessary for a subsequent file version to be a complete refresh of the previously reported CMS Unit Reference event data for that date.
 The approach to be used, and the way in which updated information should be identified, shall be as agreed between the CMS operator and the MA.

-(d) The MA system shall calculate, by an approved method, the import kWh and import kVArh consumption in each half hour period in UTC for each MSID using the switching times and power level information reported in the operational event log.
+(d) The MA system shall calculate, by an approved method, the import kWh consumption in each half hour period in UTC for each MSID using the switching times and power level information reported in the operational event log.

 (e) The MA system shall generate an exception list detailing any CMS Unit References reported in the control file but which are not contained in the operational event log.
 The exception list shall be produced for each day of the report for which any CMS Unit References are missing, and shall be provided to the Customer on a monthly basis as a matter of routine, and additionally upon request from the UMSO or Customer.